cloudposse/terraform-aws-dynamic-subnets/README.md

 * `namespace`: (Required) Namespace associated with these resources
 * `vpc_id`: (Required) AWS Virtual Private Cloud ID.
 * `vpc_default_route_table_id`: A default route table for public subnets.
 Provides access to Internet.
 If not set here - will be created.
+* `create_network_acl`: The new set of ACLs that will be associated with these resources

+Simple example
 ```
 module "subnets" {
   source = "git::https://github.com/cloudposse/tf_subnets.git?ref=master"